-The actual plantwide applicability limit (PAL) is a new provision of the rules that became effective March 3, 2003.
-A PAL is a plantwide emission limit based on plantwide actual emissions.
+A plantwide applicability limit (PAL) is a plantwide emission limit based on plantwide actual emissions.

 If facility emissions are kept below a plantwide actual emissions cap (that is, an actual PAL), then these regulations allow the facility to avoid the major New Source Review (NSR) permitting process when making changes to the facility or individual emissions units.
 Changes under the PAL are not exempt from state permitting requirements.

 In return for this flexibility, emissions must be monitored at all emissions units under the PAL.
 The benefit is that the facility may be altered without first obtaining a Federal NSR permit or going through a netting review; a PAL will allow quick changes at the facility.
 But a PAL requires recordkeeping, monitoring, and reporting, and state permitting rules still apply.

 For more detailed information, see the NSR PAL fact sheet.